 In February, 1997, the crew of STS-82 installed the Near Infrared Camera and Multi-Object Spectrometer (NICMOS) and the Space Telescope Imaging Spectograph (STIS) to detect infrared light from deep-space objects and take detailed photos of celestial objects.
 Servicing mission 3A in December, 1999 replaced all six of the telescope's aging gyroscopes, which accurately point the telescope at its target.
 STS-103 astronauts also replaced one of the telescope's three fine guidance sensors and installed a new computer, all in time to redeploy Hubble into orbit on Christmas Day.
 The most recent servicing mission to the spacecraft, servicing mission 3B, came aboard STS-109 in March, 2002.
 Columbia crewmembers installed the new Advanced Camera for Surveys (ACS), which had sharper vision, a wider field of view, and quicker data gathering than the Wide Field/Planetary Camera 2.
 Astronauts also replaced Hubble's solar panels with a more efficient array and conducted repairs on the NICMOS.

 Note: At this stage of the mission (2018), no attempt is being made to recover all facets of Hubble regarding the spacecraft, instrumentation and the past history (it would have required a constant accompaniment of the mission with all updates over its lifetime).
-Instead, some fairly recent images of the mission are presented.
+Instead, some fairly recent images of the mission and the operational status of the mission are presented.

-The Hubble Servicing Missions are shortly described in the last chapter of this file.
+The Hubble Servicing Missions are shortly described in a separate chapter of this file.

 HST sensor complement: (ACS, WFC3, STIS, COS, FGS, NICMOS)

 The Hubble Space Telescope has three types of instruments that analyze light from the universe: cameras, spectrographs and interferometers.
 6)